vibe-coding

 Why Programmers Love Codex While Vibe Coders Can't Quit Claude: Dense vs MoE Is Really a Story About Two Coding Philosophies

-Berryxia uses Dense vs MoE to explain something many developers already feel: Codex often shines in bug fixing, refactors, and long-running engineering tasks, while Claude keeps winning over vibe coders.
-That framing captures part of the truth, but the real split is bigger than architecture — it includes training philosophy, product design, and whether you treat coding as precise delegation or interactive creation.
+Berryxia uses Dense vs MoE to explain why Codex shines at bug fixes, refactors, and long-running engineering while Claude wins vibe coders.
+The real split is broader: training philosophy, product design, and precise delegation versus interactive creation.

 Vibe Engineering — From 'Throw a Prompt and Pray' to Actually Shipping Software